arlicle/laniu/README.md

 A Clojure library designed to normal human that don't like SQL, well, if you don't like SQL , that part is up to you.

-PS.
-It's provide connection pooling by `c3p0` library
+PS. connection pooling change to hikari-cp library now.

 ### Leiningen/Boot
 [![Clojars Project](https://clojars.org/laniu/latest-version.svg)](https://clojars.org/laniu)